WCramRTC/Assignment_WriteLine_And_Strings/README.md

 - Copy and paste the script for convenience, focusing on practicing string variables, concatenation, and output formatting (like Console.WriteLine()).

 - Plan your approach by commenting out the script, creating variables, then assembling the script in code, emphasizing organization.

+- Add git, push your repo online, and submit your repo URL in the submission box

 ---